Network O’s GVC Conversations 2021 Webinar Series

 This webinar series is meant to be a platform to openly and collectively discuss some of the cutting-edge work on these changes and draw out the implications for economies, workers, and the future of globalization.
 Talks by several leading authors in the field will start off the conversations, which are meant to engage participants, especially but not only early career, to share their views and ongoing research.

-Here are the details of the initial webinars organized by Network O (Global Value Chains), including registration links, click the talk titles below:
+For more details on the initial webinars organized by Network O (Global Value Chains), including registration links, click the talk titles below:

 Each webinar will take place on Zoom at 2:00pm CET.